szalaybalazs/wehorse/readme.md

 ### Frontend

-Written in javascript, using react, material-ui & redux.
+Written in javascript, using react, material-ui & redux, compiled by webpack.

 Mainly created for mobile devices.